Atlantis (Marvel Comics): Fictional history

 The inhabitants of ancient Atlantis built an enormous glass-like dome over the capital city, also known as Atlantis.
-When barbarians sent by the Deviant Lemuria empire attacked Atlantis, King Kamuu opened the magma-pits which were the city's means of heating.
-This caused the continent to sink.
-Kamuu was warned of the Great Cataclysm by the seer, Zhered-Na.
+When barbarians sent by the Deviant Lemuria empire attacked Atlantis, King Kamuu opened the magma-pits which were the city's means of heating, causing the continent to sink.
+Kamuu was warned of the Great Cataclysm by the seer Zhered-Na.
 When she refused to recant, he had her exiled to the mainland, where she was later stabbed to death by survivors of the submersion.

 The priests and intellectuals of the city Netheria foresaw the Lemurian attack and fortified their city, and thus it sank intact.
-Netheria still exists today, ruled by Queen Kala.
+Netheria survived to the modern day, ruled by Queen Kala.
 Other ancient Atlanteans survived the sinking of the continent by various methods, including Dakimh the Enchanter, Varnae, and Stygyro.

 About 8,000 years ago, a group of Homo mermanus nomads discovered the ruins of the city of Atlantis.
 They made the ruins of the human settlements in Atlantis their home and went on to develop a society there using as much of the material as they could salvage from the wreckage.
 These people are thus often referred to as "Atlanteans", as it is in the city of Atlantis that their first complex society emerged.

 Five hundred years after the settlement of Atlantis, another group of Homo mermanus leave Atlantis to find their own city; this time in a part of the ruins of Lemuria, another continent submerged during the Great Cataclysm.
 These "Lemurians", as they now call themselves, discover the Serpent Crown in the ruins of their city.
 The Serpent Crown had been crafted by ancient Atlantean alchemists as a vessel empowered by the demonic Elder God Set.
-Through their leader Naga's exposure and extensive use of the ancient mystical device, they become more serpent-like in appearance than their Atlantean cousins.
+Through their leader Naga's exposure and extensive use of the ancient mystical device, the Lemurians take on a reptilian appearance.

 Atlanteans have little or no contact with their human cousins for millennia.
 However, the two races come into sustained contact, often hostile, beginning in the 20th century.
 On occasions, Atlanteans invade the surface world.
 The current Prince, Namor the Sub-Mariner, is initially hostile to the surface world, but fights in alliance with the Allied Powers against the Axis powers during World War II.
-Namor defends Atlantis against villains like Attuma and Warlord Krang, who plot to overthrow him and take over Atlantis.
+Namor defends Atlantis against villains like Attuma and Krang, who plot to overthrow him and take over Atlantis.

-The city of Atlantis is damaged when the super-villain Nitro explodes, taking with him Namor's traitorous son, Kamar.

 Following Namor's attack on Wakanda during Avengers vs. X-Men, the two nations engage in a violent conflict.
-After much bloodshed, Namor reaches out to Black Panther and extends a peace offering to Queen Shuri.
+After much bloodshed, Namor reaches out to Black Panther and extends a peace offering to Shuri.
 Despite this, Wakanda launches an all out strike on Atlantis, destroying the city and killing a number of Namor's soldiers in the process.